Investing in people.

 However, when our inner resilience is unbalanced, our behavioural and thought patterns can shift toward withdrawal, irritability or avoidance as a means of self preservation.
 These behaviours and responses to external contributing factors are reflective of our psychological aequilibrium, offering insight into how effectively we are able to regulate our emotions and respond to adversity.

-This self resilience part of the model helps us learn how, as an individual, we can understand our own and others' human responses and the context surrounding the behaviours we may observe or experience.
+This Self Continuum chapter of the model helps us learn how, as an individual, we can understand our own and others' human responses and the context surrounding the behaviours we may observe or experience.

 If you're ready to develop your skills to the next level in human centric leadership, contact me today to explore a training programme which will empower your people.